 Q4 2021 represents the first quarter for the new sample design - and the start of a phase-in of the rotation design.
 In Q4 2021, a fresh sample of dwellings was introduced for all rotation groups: 1,2,3 and 4.
 In Q1 2022, dwellings from the Q4 sample in rotation group 1 were dropped and replaced by a fresh sample of dwellings for Q1.
 The sampled dwellings for the other rotation groups remained.
+Same in Q2 2022, dwellings from the Q1 sample in rotation group 2 were dropped and replaced by a fresh sample of dwellings for Q2.
+The sampled dwellings for the other rotation groups remained.

-In Q1 2022, a 75% sample overlap between the Q4 2021 and Q1 2022 samples is achieved, however the sample is not fully phased-in because 25% will be in the sample for the 1st time and 75% will be in the sample for the 2nd time.
+In Q2 2022, a 75% sample overlap between the Q1 2022 and Q2 2022 samples is achieved, however the sample is not fully phased-in because 25% will be in the sample for the 1st time and 25% will be in the sample for the 2nd time and 50% will be in the sample for the third time.

 This pattern will continue each quarter in 2022, with the sample from one rotation group being replaced.
-The sample becomes fully "phased-in" after 3 quarters when 25% of the sample will be new dwellings, 25% will be in the sample for the 2nd time, 25% is in the sample for the 3rd time, and 25% is in the sample for the 4th time.
+The sample becomes fully "phased-in" in the next quarter (Q3 2022) when 25% of the sample will be new dwellings, 25% will be in the sample for the 2nd time, 25% is in the sample for the 3rd time, and 25% is in the sample for the 4th time.

 2.11.8.
-CAPI Light
+CAPI operations

-Since the sample frame is based on a 2020 dwelling list, a CAPI light program has been introduced to update the sample of dwelling selected each quarter.
-CAPI Light is described in the data collection section.
+Since the sample frame is based on a 2020 dwelling list, a CAPI light program has been introduced to update the sample of dwelling selected each quarter for Q4 2021 and Q1 2022.
+Starting from Q2 2022, a CAPI operation is conducted on a subsample of dwellings.
+CAPI Light and CAPI are described in the data collection section.